APPLE LIME SMOOTHIE WITH GINGER & CARDAMOM

-How Can Apple Lime Smoothie with Ginger & Cardamom Make You Feel Great?
+How Can This Ayurvedic Recipe Make You Feel Great?

 Summer is a natural time of year to introduce more simple carbohydrates into your diet, such as the fructose found in fruit.
 These simple sugars restore blood sugar levels, which can be unstable after sweating in the heat.
 A pinch of salt can benefit dry Vata types.

 Raw apples cool & refresh your body when the heat is strong due to their astringent taste (the rough feeling on your tongue).
 Lime, cardamom & ginger make this smoothie light and playful.
 The sour taste of the lime opens your pores helping you keep cool.
 Ginger & cardamom are a digestive aid.

 Exercise moderation with fruit smoothies if you have high blood sugar levels or diabetes.

 WHAT IS APPLE LIME SMOOTHIE WITH GINGER & CARDAMOM?